IT Security Awareness Training

 IT Security Training and Testing Process

 Weekly Micro-Training: These “small-bite” training components highlight current threats and keep cybersecurity top of mind.
 The micro-training and quizzes take less than five minutes a week to complete.
+By keeping the training sessions short and simple, employees are encouraged to complete them and information is easily retained.

 Newsletter Updates: Each month, we email a security newsletter to your employees, to keep them updated on current events in the cybersecurity industry.
+This serves two purposes: to update employees on new threats and to keep cybersecurity at the forefront of their minds.

 Simulated Phishing Testing: We test employee retention of the material with periodic mock phishing campaigns, evaluating the effectiveness of their training and identifying weaknesses.